Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 This step is only required if you bought a DLS that does not have the headers installed yet.
 For this step, follow the step _Installing the Headers_ in [Adafruit's DLS manual](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-data-logger-shield.pdf).

-`Step 1.1: Soldering the power and OPC connectors`
+##### Step 1.1: Soldering the power and OPC connectors

 In this step, the 2 pin power connector and 6 pin connector for the OPC are soldered onto the DLS.

-First, position the power connector as shown in the image below in the holes labeled 'Vin' and 'GND'.
+First, position the power connector as shown in the image below in the holes labeled `Vin` and `GND`.
 If you're using JST XH connectors you might have to trim a little bit of the plastic housing to clear the tips of the headers on the outside.
 Do this _very carefully_ with a sharp hobby knife!

 --TODO IMAGE_POWER_CONNECTOR_POSITION